-LAHAINA - Great live Hawaiian music continues on Front Street with the Hawaiian Music Series on Thursday, July 25, from 6 to 7:30 p.m. on the Baldwin Home lawn in Lahaina.
+LAHAINA – Great live Hawaiian music continues on Front Street on Thursday, Feb.
+28, as the Hawaiian Music Series features falsetto and “cha-lang-a-lang” extraordinaire Kawika Ho’opi’i from 6 to 7:30 p.m. on the Baldwin Home Lawn in Lahaina.

 Relax under the stars and enjoy the free concert brought to you by Lahaina Restoration Foundation.
 The combination of great live Hawaiian music, award-winning restaurants and vibrant shops create a great setting for a perfect evening out on the town.

-Chairs are limited, so blankets, mats and low beach chairs are welcome.
+Chairs are limited; blankets, mats and low beach chairs are welcome.
 The Baldwin Home Museum is located in the heart of Lahaina on the corner of Front and Dickenson streets.
+Call 661-3262.